Led Light Therapy: what does celebrity facialist Teresa Tarmey say?

 How to use Led light therapy at home?

 At-home face LED devices are safe and efficient.
 Light masks are the easiest to use.
 Just wear the mask over your face, relax for about 10 minutes every day, and you’re done.
 Smaller devices and wands are normally used for treating specific areas, for example, acne-prone skin.
 You will have to hold the light device over your skin for 20 to 30 minutes, not very comfortable though.
-Remember to always clean your skin and remove any makeup as Teresa Tarmey does.
+Remember always to clean your skin and remove any makeup as Teresa Tarmey does.
 If you want, you can apply activated masks to enhance the effects of your device.
 Once the treatment is over, maintain its effects with the use of a serum.

 When using a light therapy mask, make sure you keep your eyes closed.
 Although the lights aren’t dangerous, they are very bright and may cause irritation.
 When using face masks, place cotton pads on your eyes.

-As it usually happens, the therapy used by the celebrities’ facialist was discovered by accident.
+As it usually happens, the therapy used by the celebrity’s facialist was discovered by accident.
 NASA used LED to promote plant growth in space during the ’80s.
 They later realized that it also reduced inflammation and boosted healing in open wounds.

 Here’s our selection for your do-it-at-home light therapy.